DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/2 GameObjects.md

 	* On the right side on the screen under the "Inspector" find the "Sprite Renderer".
 	* The top setting here should be "Sprite", look to right at the bar that says "None (Sprite)".
 Just at the right edge there is a small circle.
 Click this.
 	* A menu like the one shown above will appear.
 These are all of the Sprites in your project.
 For now we just have the default ones.
 Go ahead and select "Knob".
+(Later in this project we will add our own sprites.)

 	![SetSprite](Images/SetSprite.JPG)